Wayeet/Wayeet/README.md

 # Hi there 👋, My name is Björn
 ## I am a young developer from Germany
-#### Not much to find here, since I do most of the work in private repositories 😁
 ![I am a young developer from Germany](https://raw.githubusercontent.com/Wayeet/Wayeet/main/banner.gif)

 I am interested in anything related to hardware, software or network and system integration